nathancarter/how2data/database/tasks/How to do a Kruskal-Wallis test/description.md

 Related tasks:

  * How to do a one-way analysis of variance (ANOVA)
+ * How to use Bonferroni's Correction method
+ * How to do a Wilcoxon rank-sum test